 Grant Union High School and the Children’s Academy

 Miyamoto Relief is raising support for a new partnership with the Children’s Academy in Haiti and Grant Union High School in Sacramento, California.
 Grant Union is a culturally diverse, historic high school that serves many students and families in economic need throughout Del Paso Heights and the surrounding North Sacramento neighborhoods.

-Miyamoto Relief is fostering a relationship between the two schools to create dynamic global connections that will increase the standards for education internationally.
+Miyamoto Global Disaster Relief is fostering a relationship between the two schools to create dynamic global connections that will increase the standards for education internationally.
 Funds raised will be used to address the most immediate challenges at each school.
-Grant Union High School has an immediate need for the completion of a wellness center; while the Children’s Academy is planning construction of a vocational school.
+Grant Union High School has an immediate need to complete a wellness center, and the Children’s Academy is planning to construct a vocational school.

-Miyamoto Global Disaster Relief is currently assisting Haiti Partners, Inc. with the construction of the Children’s Academy in Baocia, Haiti.
-This project is part of a multi-phased plan to build an earthquake and hurricane resistant school and learning center that will accommodate up to 400 children.
-Haiti Partner’s goal is for the Children’s Academy to become an example of progressive education, parent involvement, participative community governance, self-reliance through a social business connected to the school, and a hub for community development and lifelong learning.
+Miyamoto Global Disaster Relief helped Haiti Partners construct the Children’s Academy in Baocia, Haiti.
+This project is part of a multi-phase plan to build an earthquake- and hurricane-resistant school and learning center that will accommodate up to 400 children.
+Haiti Partners’ goal is for the Children’s Academy to become an example of:

-Finally, we are in the planning stages with a major corporate sponsor to rehabilitate a school in Cite de Soleil.
-This particular area has not benefitted to the same degree as other areas of Port au Prince from humanitarian efforts.
-Given the lack of world attention, Miyamoto Global Disaster Relief is anxious to provide its expertise to help to help address the safety of the children attending this school.
+We are also in the planning stages with a major corporate sponsor to rehabilitate a school in Cité Soleil.
+This particular area has not benefited from humanitarian efforts to the same degree that other areas of Port-au-Prince have.
+Given the lack of world attention on Cité Soleil, Miyamoto Global Disaster Relief is anxious to provide expertise to better protect the children attending this school.
 Learn more about the current status of this project by clicking here.